 3. East Kitchen

-This tiny, little restaurants with less than 10 seats has some of the best sushi in town.
-They also serve other Asian food and the veggie spring rolls are recommended!
+This tiny, little restaurants with less than 10 seats has some of the best Asian restaurants in Oslo.
 It is situated in the middle of Grünerløkka, an area full of restaurants, cafés and clubs.

 Food Asian and sushi

 Price example Chinese spring rolls ( 2 pieces ) from 75 NOK ( €7.20 ) to Pad Thai for 168 NOK ( €16)